 Traffic: Allow one hour dry time before allowing stocking feet onto the finish.
 Allow 24 hours before shoe traffic and replacing furniture.
 Allow 48 hours before replacing rugs.
 Remember that it is a great time to take oriental rugs off site to clean them, returning them within a week.
 You may want to offer your customer shoe covers to wear over their shoes for the next couple of days.

 Pricing: Prices generally range from $0.75 to $1.50 depending on the size of the job.
 This price excludes jobs that require a lot of repairs or preparation.
-Depending on the extra work, this could raise the charge to the $1.50 to $3.00 per foot range.
+Depending on the extra work, this could raise the charge to the $1.50 to $3.00 or more per foot range.

 Cabinets, furniture and trim: Due to the wide variance in these items, it is difficult to set a per sq. ft. rate.
 These are done by hand and typically require more labor and time.